spectral-compute/scale-docs/README.md

 ## Publishing

-To publish a new version of the manual for a stable release:
+### To publish a new version of the manual for a stable release:

+*Make sure not to prepend 'v' to the version number*

 - Ensure your changes are all in master, and master is checked out.
 - `mike deploy --push --update-aliases <SCALE VERSION NUMBER> stable`